Methodology

 Tracker estimate methodology

 Tracker estimates are directional.
-They are not purchase guarantees, delivery promises, or official Valve data.
+They are not purchase guarantees, delivery promises, identity counts, or official Valve data.

 Tracker privacy boundaries

-Public tracker reports should contain product, model, region, and milestone dates only.
+Public tracker reports should contain only product, model, broad location, milestone dates, optional local timing details, and supported product-flow observations.
 Submitted reports use random public IDs and private update links.
-The tracker does not need usernames, emails, order numbers, tracking numbers, addresses, ZIP codes, screenshots, documents, or account identity.
+The raw edit token is returned once in the private URL fragment and is not exposed in public report pages or public APIs.
+The tracker does not need Steam credentials, Steam IDs, usernames, emails, order numbers, reservation identifiers, carrier tracking numbers, addresses, ZIP codes, screenshots, documents, payment data, or account identity.

 Corrections and updates